dawn-infra-labs/dawn-secure-transport/docs/protocols/README.md

 ## 1. Rux Protocol Suite

-The Rux Protocol Suite defines four cohesive transports, each designed for specific adversarial environments.
+The Rux Protocol Suite defines three cohesive transports, each designed for specific adversarial environments.
 They are built by amalgamating or extending Source Protocols into unified, full‑featured designs.

 ### **ruxvv (Performance)**